Elana Lee Graham takes lead in Las Vegas Justice Court race

 Incumbents David Jones and Tierra Jones, who are unrelated, had no challengers for their two-year-term seats in Departments 29 and 10, respectively.
 Both were appointed last year by Gov. Brian Sandoval.

 In Boulder City, incumbent Justice of the Peace Victor Miller had a large lead over opponent Robert Martin, a civil trial attorney, as of 11:20 p.m.
-Miller had 70 percent of the votes while Martin had 29.6 percent.
+Tuesday.
+Miller had 70.4 percent of the votes, while Martin had 29.6 percent.

 Miller has served as the city’s justice of the peace since 1994.

-In Goodsprings, early results showed Larry Shupe with a narrow lead over opponent Amber Carter to become the township’s newest justice of the peace.
+In Goodsprings, preliminary returns showed Larry Shupe with a narrow lead over opponent Amber Carter to become the township’s newest justice of the peace.
 Both are political newcomers.

 Former Goodsprings Justice of the Peace Dawn Haviland resigned last year after she was suspended following allegations of judicial misconduct.
 Haviland had served as the township’s only justice of the peace since she was appointed to the position in 1999.